SandowMichaelMa/Hubspot-Workflow-Custom-Code/README.md

 For hapikey use (aka, main API Key for the hubspot account):
 apiKey: process.env.HAPIKEY

-For Access tokens use (aka, Private App Key or OAUTH)
+For Access tokens use (aka, Private App Key access token or OAUTH)
 accessToken: process.env.APP_KEY

+You can use whatever name you want for your secret key. hapikey is often used in the documentation and is generally referring to the main Hubspot API key.
+As such, to ensure I don't confuse what key is being used, I will chose a different name for a Private App key.
+You may need to play around with the scopes of your app key to get exactly the permissions you want.
+You can check the console log in the step for scope rejection.
+There are some legacy scopes still in there which may sometimes need to be used to access certain data.

 Data for the workflow is stored in the EVENT object.